Landlord fees & FAQs

 Our transparent approach to lettings means you won’t ever be asked to pay unexpected fees relating to the rental of your property.
 Here is a comprehensive breakdown of our landlord fees.

-Fees are collected in quarterly instalments at a rate of 12% (10% + VAT) of the rent for the first 12 months or any initial fixed term in excess of 12 months of the tenancy.
-For example; if the annual rent is £26,000, the fee would be £3,120.
+Fees taken in quarterly instalments at a rate of 10% +VAT (12% inc VAT) of the Rent for the initial fixed term and any subsequent renewals of the Tenancy.
+For example if the Annual Rent were £26,000 the fee would be £3,120.

-Fees are collected in quarterly instalments at an additional rate of 7.2% (6% + VAT) of the rent for the full term of the tenancy.
-For example; if the annual rent is £26,000, the fee would be £1,872.
+Fees taken in quarterly instalments at an additional rate of 6%+VAT (7.2% inc VAT) of the Rent for the full term of the Tenancy.
+For example; if the Annual Rent were £26,000 the fee would be £1,872.

 Charged at £120 (including VAT) per week.
 Additional visits to the property are charged at £120 (including VAT) and collected retrospectively.